JulienLegendre/CRESCENT-1D/README.md

 * **material_properties**, in which are gathered the MATLAB functions used to set the **material properties** of the component layers
 * **example**, in which we show an **example** of how to call crescent1D

+## Compatibility

+The code has been developed in MATLAB 2023, and compatibility issues may arise with other versions.
+This in particularly true for the *Algo_Thomas_mex* file.
+If this file raises an error, the best approach is to regenerate it from the *Algo_Thomas.m* file using [MATLAB Coder](https://fr.mathworks.com/help/coder/index.html?s_tid=CRUX_lftnav).
+It is also possible to simply replace the *Algo_Thomas_mex* function called in *DriftDiffHet.m* and *DriftDiffHetEq.m* by *Algo_Thomas*, although this will cause a decrease in the solver efficiency.

 ## Licence

 The code is made available under licence GNU-GPL 3.0.